A guide to cargobikes

 Very importantly, consider where you will store it, and have a good idea of your uppermost budget, remembering to factor in the cost of accessories such as rain tents, child seats and high-quality locks.

 The best advice is to try out several types to see how they feel to you, and to see how much capacity each actually has.
 Check out the weight limit including rider and vehicle as well as load.
-If you have a friend or neighbour who has one, that’s ideal: try theirs out and pick their brains about their experiences.
+If you have a friend or neighbour who has one, that’s ideal: try theirs and pick their brains about their experiences.
 Look for things that will make your life easy, such as a low step-through frame, integrated stand, and well-designed accessories suited to your needs.

 There are a good number of high street bike shops around the UK that stock cargobikes, such as Bikefix and Bikeworks in London.
-Some outlets specialise in cargobikes, such as The School Run Centre in Cambridge; Practical Cycles in Lancashire; Really Useful Bikes outside Bristol; Kids and Family Cycles in Dorset; and London Green Cycles , CarryMe Bikes and The Flying Dutchman in London.
+Some outlets specialise in cargobikes, such as The School Run Centre or Power to the Pedal in Cambridge; Practical Cycles in Lancashire; Really Useful Bikes outside Bristol; Kids and Family Cycles in Dorset; and London Green Cycles , CarryMe Bikes and The Flying Dutchman in London.
 Some even specialise in hand-making their own cargobikes, such as The Cargobike Company in Derby and Porterlight Bikes in London.

 The best outlets allow you to try before you buy, ideally renting one to see how it works practically in your own home or workplace environment.
 London Bike Hub operates a free cargobike rental scheme in the London borough of Ealing, and Edinburgh Festival of Cycling has a cargobike for hire.
 Many of the above mentioned companies such as CarryMe Bikes and The School Run Centre will let you rent one to try it out and take the rental cost off your purchase price.